esridc/e2e-testing-workshop/2_google_test/README.md

   ```

   - `npm test`
   - It didn't work?
 Why?
 Key point -> the elements we interact with in Webdriver.IO _aren't real DOM elements_.
 They're abstractions defined by Webdriver.IO to make communication with the browser through the webdriver protocol simpler.
 So, we have to follow Webdriver.IO's API docs, not the stuff you find on MDN.
-Let's try again:
+Let's try again using WDIO's [element.setValue()](https://webdriver.io/docs/api/element/setValue.html):

   ```javascript
   const searchBarEl = $(SELECTORS.SEARCH_BAR);